 Telephone service is provided to faculty and staff via digital multibutton, analog single-line and VoIP sets.
 The voicemail system gives callers the ability to listen to a personalized greeting when you're away and gives them the option to leave you a message.
 The voicemail system provides e-mail notification when these messages are left in your voice mailbox.
-For audio conference bridging service, Meet-Me Conferencing allows six callers to dial a single number and be automatically connected.
-For parties larger than six, Meet-Me Plus connects up to 25 callers.
+For audio conference bridging service, Meet-Me Voice Conferencing allows several callers to dial a single number and be automatically connected.

 Telephone service to students is automatically provided to those living in campus residence halls.
 Students living in University Apartments can also receive this service by contracting with Ball State Housing and Residence Life and paying a monthly fee.
 Additional services such as callerID, voicemail and long distance are found under the BSUConnect suite.

 Wired network access provides the Ball State campus with the fastest, most secure connectivity to computer and Internet resources.
 Most locations have 100Mbps access available.
 A few locations (mainly older residence halls) that support only 10Mbps.
 Faculty and staff can request access via the Communications Services Request (CSR) form with approval from their department chair.
 The Housing and Residence Life office provides wired access in every residence hall room, so students do not have to ask for that access.
 Students living on campus should reference the Housing Network page requirements for more information.

 The Wi-Fi network provides 802.11g access in all major academic, administrative and residence buildings.
 Many high-use outdoor areas are provided with 802.11n coverage.
 The networkbsusecure provides secure (encrypted) network access for faculty, staff, and students, allowing access to all resources.
 The networkbsuguest provides semi-restricted (unencrypted) network access for our campus visitors.